kgryte/linode-setup-notes/README.md

 ## Basic Security Setup

 To setup basic security and protect the server from unauthorized access, do as follows...

+#### Two-Factor Authentication

+You are encouraged to setup two-factor authentication when logging in to the Linode manager.
+From the Linode manager, navigate to `My Profile --> Password & Authentication --> Two-Factor Authentication`.

 #### User